Fedora vs bucket hat - two iconic silhouettes, two totally different use-cases.

 Bucket Hat Design Elements

-- Crown Structure: Soft, unstructured design without defined creases
+- Crown Structure: Soft, unstructured design, no creases

 - Brim Design: Consistent wide brim extending 360 degrees around the hat

-- Materials: Cotton or nylon fabrics for durability and comfort
+- Materials: Cotton, nylon fabrics for durability and comfort

 - Styling Details: Frequently features reversible designs and bold patterns